 - Update your computer and install firmware updates by visiting your laptop manufacturer’s website.

-- If Bluetooth headset detection failed despite having paired successfully earlier, remove the old pairing, and try pairing again.
+- If your Bluetooth headphones are not connecting despite having paired successfully earlier, remove the old pairing, and try pairing again.
 In case that headset had previously paired with another device, turn off its Bluetooth, unpair it, or power it off.

 1) Installing the Driver for Bluetooth in Windows 10